 - Be prepared: Your student should (1) read all course materials; (2) complete and submit assignments on time; (3) prepare and study for exams in advance.

-- Use the syllabus: Your student syllabi will contain information for assignments and due dates as well as the faculty contact information.
+- Use the syllabus: Your student syllabus will contain information for assignments and due dates for each class as well as the faculty contact information and expectations.

-- Get involved: Your student should attend campus events, join clubs, attend service trips or find other ways to be involved.
+- Get involved: Your student should attend campus events, join clubs, participate in service events or find other ways to be involved.
 An involved student is an engaged, happy student.

-- Being a full-time student is a full-time job: For every hour in class, your student should spend two hours outside of class studying.
+- Being a full-time student is a full-time job: For every hour in class, your student should spend two-three hours outside of class studying.